Emperor (2020 film): Reception

 Glenn Kenny of The New York Times gave a mixed review, praising the lead Okeniyi's acting while finding the plot to be "unimaginative" and the dialogue "tired".

-Martin Thomas of Double Toasted put the film as his #1 worst film of 2020, describing it as poorly written, historically inaccurate.
+Martin Thomas of Double Toasted put the film as his #1 worst film of 2020, describing it as poorly written and historically inaccurate.

 On RogerEbert.com, Simon Abrams gave it one star, calling it toothless, insulting, inert, tacky, lousy, and mediocre.
 "It re-presents a dark period in American history without being inspired or insightful enough to be worth your curiosity or emotional investment."

 Historical accuracy

 Shields Green had broken speech and was hard to understand; he may have had a speech defect.
 Douglass described him as "a man of few words".
 Shields Green actually met both Douglass and John Brown at the former's home in Rochester, New York, where John was visiting and working on his project.
 What Green was doing as a slave in South Carolina is unknown, but that he managed a plantation is very unlikely.
 In Rochester, living in Douglass's house, he worked as a barber and launderer.
 Green did not escape from the raid on Harper's Ferry.
 He was captured, tried, and convicted along with Brown for treason against Virginia, murder, and inciting a slave insurrection, and hanged two weeks after Brown.
 There is no evidence that Green saw his son again after he left South Carolina, nor that his son wrote a book about him.
 While the fact that he had a son is documented, that he had "sons" is not.
 The names of his wife and son are unknown.